What Is CAN Bus?

 ...
 And The Future of CAN Bus

-To enable this future CAN FD (Flexible Data Rate) will be a critical component.
+To support this demand, CAN FD (Flexible Data Rate) will be a critical enabler.

 Basically, today's CAN bus systems face a major roadblock: The speed limit of 1 Mbit/s.